Sample and Feature Selection with FPS and CUR

 Authors:

-Davide Tisi @DavideTisi
+Davide Tisi @DavideTisi and Hanna Tuerk @HannaTuerk

-In this tutorial we generate descriptors using rascaline, then select a subset of structures using both the farthest-point sampling (FPS) and CUR algorithms implemented in scikit-matter.
+In this tutorial we generate descriptors using featomic, then select a subset of structures using both the farthest-point sampling (FPS) and CUR algorithms implemented in scikit-matter.
 Finally, we also generate a selection of the most important features using the same techniques.

 First, import all the necessary packages